 - 1.4 percent excise tax on private foundation net investment income to replace the current two-tier excise tax structure.

 - Exception from the private foundation excess business holding tax for a business enterprise that is wholly owned by a private foundation (and the private foundation’s ownership interests were not acquired by purchase), if all net operating income is distributed to the foundation and the business meets certain requirements for being independently operated (often referred to as the “Newman’s Own” exception).
+(This exception was later included in the Bipartisan Budget Act of 2018, which was signed into law on February 9, 2018.
+The exception as enacted is described in more detail here.)

 - Requirement that an organization operating an art museum as a substantial activity must be open to the public for at least 1,000 hours during the taxable year in order to qualify for private operating foundation status.